 - 1 cup walnuts, lightly toasted and chopped

-- 1 avocado, pitted and cut into cubes
+- 1 avocado, pitted and diced or sliced

 - 1 cup fresh blueberries

-- Whisk together yogurt, honey, Dijon, and vinegar until smooth.
-Whisk in olive oil.
+- Whisk together olive oil, honey, Dijon, and apple cider vinegar until smooth.
 Add salt and pepper, to taste.

-- Place two cups spinach in each of 4 bowls.
-Lightly drizzle with vinaigrette and gently toss to distribute.
+- Place two cups spinach in each of 4 large salad bowls.
 Top with red onion, walnuts, avocado, blueberries, and goat cheese.
 Top with the cooked salmon (you can remove the skin if desired, the salmon should easily release from the skin after cooking).
 Drizzle dressing over salads and serve.